 The northern cardinal, a member of the finch family, is so well-loved that it has been named the official bird of no fewer than seven U.S. states as well as the mascot for sports teams nationwide.
-Bright red cardinals are easily identified by even casual bird watchers and are often seen frequenting backyards and bird feeders.
-They are considered very loyal and kind as well as having quite the repertoire of vocal stylings.
+People often see bright red cardinals frequenting backyards and bird feeders, and even casual bird watchers can quickly identify them.
+They are considered very loyal and kind, as well as having quite the repertoire of vocal stylings.

-Cardinals, often called “redbirds,” do not migrate and have traditionally been more common in warmer climates such as the southeast U.S. They can also be found in southeastern Canada, across the eastern United States from Maine to Minnesota, and south through Mexico, Belize, and Guatemala as well as in a few more tropical locals like Bermuda and Hawaii.
-Cardinals are very private birds that enjoy secluded areas, dense with growth, and lots of trees and shrubs with a preferred habitat that includes woodlands, gardens, shrublands, and wetlands.
+Cardinals often called “redbirds,” do not migrate and have traditionally been more common in warmer climates such as the southeast U.S. They can also be found in southeastern Canada, across the eastern United States from Maine to Minnesota, south through Mexico, Belize, and Guatemala, and in a few more tropical locals like Bermuda and Hawaii.
+Cardinals are very private birds that enjoy secluded areas, dense with growth, and lots of trees and shrubs with a preferred habitat, including woodlands, gardens, shrublands, and wetlands.

-6 Proven Ways to Attract More Cardinals To Your Back Yard
+Six Proven Ways to Attract More Cardinals to Your Back Yard

 - Seeds – Cardinals are not picky eaters and enjoy cracking harder seeds that many other birds are unable to open.
 Consider plants with medium-sized seeds such as sweet pea or nasturtium as well as more common sunflower.
 Offer a variety of foods that cater to other visitors too.